amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 8 -*
+*Snippet 8*

 Now run it.

-You should see, something like this, depending on the image you used.
+You should see that all of the image you used is showing without any strecth or skew,

 ![](D:\GitHub\Articulae\mds\images\aspect_ratio_waterfall.PNG)

-Please put in the corresponding dimensions for the image you choose to use as the `sourceSize`.
+Please put in the correct dimensions for the image you choose to use as the `sourceSize`.

-Now lets block our toolbar.
-Open IndividualView.qml and add a ToolBar
+Now let us add a blocking for a toolbar.
+Open `IndividualView.qml` and add a `ToolBar`

 > components/IndividualView.qml